followthemoney/north_sea/notebooks/infrastructure/README.md

 ## Data

-The data is available in a PostgreSQL instance.
+The data is available in a PostgreSQL/PostGIS instance.
 Currently the instance is run locally, but will move online soon.

 **Datasets for the UK**: